Arna station

-Arna Station (Arna stasjon) is a train station in Bergen, Norway; located in the Arna borough on the east side of Ulriken and between the two tunnels Ulriken Tunnel and Arnanipa.
+Arna Station (Arna stasjon) is a train station in the village of Indre Arna in Bergen Municipality in Vestland county, Norway.
+The station is located in the borough of Arna, just east of the centre of the city of Bergen.
+The station is on the east side of Ulriken and between the Ulriken Tunnel and Ådnanipa Tunnel.
 The present station was opened in 1964, when the tunnels were completed.
 The old station, located north of the new station, is still in use for heritage trains on Gamle Vossebanen.

 All passenger trains on the Bergen Line stop at Arna.
-The most frequent trains are shuttle trains which run between the Bergen Railway Station and Arna, providing the fastest connection between downtown Bergen and Arna.
+The most frequent trains are shuttle trains which run between the Bergen Railway Station and Arna, providing the fastest connection between downtown Bergen and Indre Arna.
 These normally operate each half-hour, or hourly in weekends and evenings.